 - 2.1.
 Unless otherwise outlined in the Constitution or Bylaws, Queensland Greens delegates to ongoing Australian Greens working groups will be elected by State Council for a term expiring at the State Council subsequent to the Annual General Meeting.
 The first person elected will be the Queensland delegate to the working group.
 The second person elected will be the designated alternate delegate. - 2.1.1.
-Delegates to ongoing Australian Greens working groups will provide a written report on the working group's activities to each State Council. - 2.1.2.
+Delegates to ongoing Australian Greens working groups will provide a written report on the working group's activities to each State Council.

+- 2.1.2.
 Management Committee may make an interim appointment to fill a casual vacancy for Queensland Greens delegates to ongoing Australian Greens working groups until the next State Council. - 2.2.
-The Management Committee is responsible for appointing Queensland Greens delegates to ad hoc Australian Greens working groups. - 2.2.1.
-The Management Committee may remove a Queensland Greens delegate to an ad hoc Australian Greens working group. - 2.3.
-The Management Committee may give directions to, and require reports from, Queensland Greens delegates to Australian Greens working groups. - 2.4.
-The Queensland Campaign Committee (QCC) will be responsible for direction of delegates on campaign matters. - 2.5.
-The Queensland Policy Committee (QPC) will be responsible for direction of delegates on policy matters.

-- 2.6.
-The Constitution and Arbitration Committee (CAC) will be responsible for direction of delegates to the Australian Greens Constitutional Review Panel. - 2.7.
-Reasonable travel expenses incurred by Queensland Greens delegates to National Council or National Conference will be reimbursed.
+As an exception to 2.1, Queensland Greens delegates to ongoing Australian Greens working groups representing oppressed people, will be elected by the Queensland Greens bodies or working groups representing those oppressed people. - 2.2.1.
+Delegates will be elected for a term expiring at the relevant body or working group's Annual General Meeting.
+This includes any delegates previously elected or appointed by State Council or Management Committee. - 2.2.2.
+The first person elected will be the Queensland delegate to the Australian Greens working group.
+The second person elected will be the designated alternate delegate. - 2.2.3.
+Delegates will provide regular reports on the Australian Greens working group's activities to the Queensland Greens body or working group.
+This is in addition to any reports required by State Council or Management Committee. - 2.2.4.
+The relevant Queensland Greens body or working group may make an interim appointment to fill a casual vacancy until the next body or working group Annual General Meeting. - 2.2.5.
+The body or working group may give directions to delegates to the relevant Australian Greens working groups. - 2.2.6.
+Each body or working group should inform State Council and the State Secretary whenever the relevant Australian Greens working group delegates change. - 2.3.
+The Management Committee is responsible for appointing Queensland Greens delegates to ad hoc Australian Greens working groups. - 2.3.1.
+The Management Committee may remove a Queensland Greens delegate to an ad hoc Australian Greens working group. - 2.4.
+The Management Committee may give directions to, and require reports from, Queensland Greens delegates to Australian Greens working groups. - 2.5.
+The Queensland Campaign Committee (QCC) will be responsible for direction of delegates on campaign matters. - 2.6.
+The Queensland Policy Committee (QPC) will be responsible for direction of delegates on policy matters. - 2.7.
+The Constitution and Arbitration Committee (CAC) will be responsible for direction of delegates to the Australian Greens Constitutional Review Panel.